Saimaa ringed seal

-The Saimaa ringed seal (Pusa hispida saimensis, Finnish: Saimaannorppa) is a subspecies and glacial relict of ringed seal (Pusa hispida).
-They are among the most endangered seals in the world, having a total population of only about 400 individuals.
-The only existing population of these seals is found in Lake Saimaa, Finland (hence the name).
-They have lived in complete isolation from other ringed seal species for around 9,500 years and have diverged into a morphologically and ecologically different subspecies of ringed seal.
+The Saimaa ringed seal (Pusa saimensis, Finnish: saimaannorppa) is a species of seal.
+It is among the most endangered seals in the world, having a total population of only about 500 individuals.
+The only existing population of these seals is found in Lake Saimaa, Finland.
+It has lived in complete isolation from other ringed seal populations for around 9,500 years, and have diverged into a morphologically and ecologically different species or subspecies.
 The population is descended from ringed seals that were separated from the rest when the land rose after the last ice age.
-This seal, along with the Ladoga seal and the Baikal seal, is one of the few living freshwater seals.
+This seal, along with the Baikal seal, the Ladoga seal, and the Ungava seal, is one of the few living freshwater seals.

+The Saimaa ringed seal was previously considered a subsecies of the ringed seal called Pusa hispida saimensis.

 Distribution

 Habitat

 The Saimaa ringed seal is endemic to their habitat in Lake Saimaa, Finland.
 The lake lies between the cities of Lappeenranta in the south and Joensuu in the north, spanning an oval of approximately 180 by 140 km.
 It consists of numerous larger basins connected by narrower glacier-carved channels, and its geography is maze-like, having 13,710 islands, an approximate coastline length of 14850 km, and a surface area of 4279 km2.

 It is relatively shallow, having an average depth of 17 m and a maximum depth of 85.8 m.

 The freshwater lake freezes over between the months of November and May, leaving the seals both an ice habitat and an open water habitat.
-During summer months when the ice is melted, these islands provide ample space for the seals to molt and breed.
+During summer months when the ice is melted, these islands provide ample space for the seals for moulting and breeding.